sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 # Fully discrete energy-dissipative and conservative discrete gradient particle methods for a class of continuity equations
-This repository includes the MATLAB code for each numerical example given in section 4 of *insert paper link*.
+This repository includes the MATLAB code for each numerical example given in section 4 of [this paper](https://arxiv.org/abs/2407.00533).
 The goal is that any reader may reproduce the results shown for each example.

 ## Contents

 There are five directories in this repository, four of them are aggregation-diffusion equation examples:
 1. `particle_method_1D_heat_equation_discrete_gradient`
 2. `particle_method_1D_porous_medium_discrete_gradient`